Demystifying Dependency Bugs in Deep Learning Stack: Empirical Study Methodology

-\textbf{Step 3: DB Identification.} We manually verified the \todo{3,814}~posts~to reduce noise that was not about DBs~in~DL~stack.
-For example, some posts happened to have dependency-related tags but~did~not~discuss dependencies; and some posts discussed general problems~of~dependencies (e.g., API usages).
-In particular, two of the authors independently investigated each post to identify DBs.
-The~Cohen's~Kappa coefficient was \todo{0.899}.
+\todob{We manually verified the~\todo{3,814}~posts and \todo{1,763 issues} to reduce noise that was not about~DBs~in~DL stack.
+In particular, two of the authors independently investigated each post and issue to identify DBs.
+The~Cohen's~Kappa coefficient was \cmmnt{\todo{0.899}~}\todob{0.0.909}.
 A third author was involved to resolve disagreements.
-Finally, we identified a total of \todo{326} DBs.
+Finally, we identified \todob{446} DBs.
+326 are from posts, and 120 are from issues.}